konsoletyper/teavm-site/_docs/flavour/templates.md

 }
 ```

-Of course, your master `index.html` should contain element with `application-content` identifier.
+Of course, your master `index.html` should contain an element with 'application-content' identifier (id="application-content").

 # Interacting with template engine